 - 1. The mission of the website is to educate and inform the ASP membership, and potential members, of educational programs, networking activities and social functions to strengthen the relationship of all members and the association.
 The ASP Website exists to be a central clearinghouse for any information that members should have access to in order to fully participate in all ASP functions and events.
-Implementation of this purpose is by writing and publishing editorial, pictorial and advertising information that will be of beneficial service to all members of the association and to the industry as a whole. - a.
-The URL for the ASP website is www.ASofP.com. b.
-The domain registration is with networksolutions.com, account name and is paid through . c.
-The domain host is - d.
+Implementation of this purpose is by writing and publishing editorial, pictorial and advertising information that will be of beneficial service to all members of the association and to the industry as a whole.

+- d.
 The homepage of the website must incorporate the ASP logo in a prominent location. - e.
-The ASP Board of Directors will approve the website design. - f.
-The ASP Webmaster will be appointed by the ASP Board of Directors and will serve as webmaster for a period of not less than 24 consecutive months.
+The ASP Board of Governors will approve the website design. - f.
+The ASP Webmaster will be appointed by the ASP Board of Governors and will serve as webmaster for a period of not less than 24 consecutive months.
 The editor must be an ASP member in good standing.
-Re-appointment of same editor after the twenty-four months will be by mutual agreement of the current editor and the ASP board of Directors.
-The decision of the ASP Board of Directors will be final. - g.
+Re-appointment of same editor after the twenty-four months will be by mutual agreement of the current editor and the ASP Board of Governors.
+The decision of the ASP Board of Governors will be final. - g.
 The position of Webmaster will be a voluntary, unpaid position.
 Compensation to editor will be as follows: Five (5) ASP service merits annually and complimentary ASP membership with all benefits of regular membership for the duration as webmaster. - h.
 The webmaster is not responsible for soliciting advertisements for the website.
 This is the responsibility of the Vendor Partner liaison. - i.
 The webmaster is not responsible for creating and designing advertisements for vendor partners or any other advertisers.
 The webmaster cannot guarantee the use of any specific fonts or copy not incorporated by the program used to produce the website. - j.
 Fees for advertising creation and design by the editor if requested will be at the sole discretion of the editor.